OpenScienceLabs/opensciencelabs.github.io/pages/guidelines/index.md

-Open Science Labs (OSL) is a community that offers an open space to share, learn and teach topics related to Open Science and Computational Technologies to people from Latin America or any part of the world.
+Open Science Labs (OSL) is a community that offers an open space to share, learn and teach topics related to Open Science and Computational Technologies to people from any part of the world.

 DEI is a very important aspect of our community and we really care about that.